Risk-taking is personal. Everyone has his threshold.

 My first real estate purchase was in the United States.

 In 1995, I bought a three-flat building in Chicago.
-I was renting an apartment in another three-flat, and the owners notified me to say they were selling the building.
+I was renting an apartment in another three-flat, and the owners notified us they were selling the building.

-Until that moment, I hadn’t even been thinking about buying a house let alone a multi-unit building.
+Until that moment, I hadn’t been thinking about buying a house let alone a multi-unit building.

-But I liked the apartment where my wife and I were living, so I began looking into whether it would be possible for me to buy the building.
+But I liked the apartment where we were living, so I began looking into whether it would be possible for me to buy the building.

-Step one was to educate myself.
-I ran numbers, spoke with mortgage lenders, checked prices of other buildings, and tried to get a general read on the market.
+So, I started to educate myself, running numbers, speaking with mortgage lenders, checking prices of other buildings, trying to understand the market.

 Meanwhile, friends and family were telling me it was a bad idea.
 What was someone as young as I was at the time, just starting out, doing thinking about making such a big property purchase?